-So far we have seen that CES-MC can approximate the aggregate predictions of BLP DGP quite precisely.
-However this good fit is to a large extent a happy coincidence of countervailing effects.
-To see this, we go to panel (c), where we change demand of consumers to be mixed CES.
-An advantage of this specification, is that, unlike mixed logit, mixed CES contains the CES model as a special case.
-In the first line, the CES-MC approximation is almost perfect (up to rounding).
+In the first line of Table 7, the CES-MC approximation is almost perfect (up to rounding).
 This is because a market share of 90% for the outside good leaves little room for oligopoly to make a noticeable difference.
-As before, adding β -heterogeneity worsens the prediction, but now instead of improving the fit, α -heterogeneity exacerbates the problem.
-However the main takeaways from panel (c) of Figure 2 are the stability of the BLP outcomes and the accuracy of the CES approximation across all three heterogeneity settings.
+The micro and macro estimates of η are almost identical, allowing the aggregate counterfactual to fit extremely well.
+As before, adding β -heterogeneity worsens the prediction, but now instead of improving the fit, α heterogeneity exacerbates the problem.
+However, the main takeaways from panel (a) of Figure 5 are the stability of the BLP outcomes and the accuracy of the CES approximation across all three heterogeneity settings.